hyryel/com.unity.multiplayer.docs/docs/advanced-topics/reconnecting-mid-game.md

 updated: 2023-01-24T18:28:58-06:00
 ---

 In a multiplayer game, clients might get disconnected from the server for a variety of reasons (such as network issues or application/device crashes).
-For those reasons, you might want to allow your players to reconnect to the game.
+For those reasons, you might want to allow your Players to reconnect to the game.

 # Considerations